-3. (1) In this Act-
+3. (1) In this Act, except in so far as the context or subject-matter otherwise indicates or requires-

-"Family Court" means the Family Court of Australia.
+"Family Court" means the Family Court of Australia; 70910-21608-80

-"Federal Court" means the Federal Court of Australia.

-- "Full Court", in relation to a Supreme Court of a State, includes any court of the State to which appeals lie from a single judge of that Supreme Court. - "Judgment" means a judgment, decree or order, whether final 10 or interlocutory. - "Party", in relation to a proceeding, includes a person who intervenes in the proceeding. - "Proceeding" does not include a criminal proceeding. - "Special federal matter" has the same meaning as in the 15 Jurisdiction of Courts (Cross-vesting) Act 1987 of the Commonwealth. - "State" includes the Northern Territory. - "State Family Court", in relation to a State, means a court of that State to which section 41 of the Family Law Act 1975 20 of the Commonwealth applies by virtue of a Proclamation made under section 41 (2) of that Act.

-"State matter" means a matter-

-- (a) in which the Supreme Court has jurisdiction otherwise than by reason of a law of the 25 Commonwealth or of another State; or - (b) removed to the Supreme Court under section 8.

-"Territory" does not include the Northern Territory.

-(2) A reference in this Act, other than a reference in section 4 (3), to the Supreme Court of a State includes, if there is a State Family 30 Court of that State, a reference to that State Family Court.

-(3) In this Act, a reference to a Commonwealth Act is a reference to that Act, if amended, as amended and in force for the time being.
+- "Federal Court" means the Federal Court of Australia: - "Full Court", in relation to a Supreme Court of a State, includes any court of the State to which appeals lie from a single judge of that Supreme Court; - "judgment" means a judgment, decree or order, whether final or interlocutory; - "party", in relation to a proceeding, includes a person who intervenes in the proceeding; - "proceeding" does not include a criminal proceeding; - "special federal matter" has the same meaning as in the Jurisdiction of Courts (Cross-vesting) Act 1987 of the Commonwealth; - "State" includes the Northern Territory; - "State Family Court", in relation to a State, means a court of that State to which section 41 of the Family Law Act 1975 of the Commonwealth applies by virtue of a Proclamation made under section 41 (2) of that Act; - "State matter" means a matter- - (a) in which the Supreme Court has jurisdiction otherwise than by reason of a law of the Commonwealth or of another State; or - (b) removed to the Supreme Court under section 8; - "Territory" does not include the Northern Territory. - (2) A reference in this Act, other than a reference in section 4 (3), to the Supreme Court of a State includes, if there is a State Family Court of that State, a reference to that State Family Court. - (3) In this Act, a reference to a Commonwealth Act is a reference to that Act, if amended, as amended and in force for the time being.

-Vesting of additional jurisdiction in certain courts.
+Vesting of additional jurisdiction in certain courts

-4. (1) The Federal Court has and may exercise original and 35 appellate jurisdiction with respect to State matters.

-(2) The Family Court has and may exercise original and appellate jurisdiction with respect to State matters.

-(3) The Supreme Court of another State or of a Territory has and may exercise original and appellate jurisdiction with respect to State matters.
+- 4. (1) The Federal Court has and may exercise original and appellate jurisdiction with respect to State matters. - (2) The Family Court has and may exercise original and appellate jurisdiction with respect to State matters. - (3) The Supreme Court of another State or of a Territory has and may exercise original and appellate jurisdiction with respect to State matters.

-(4) The State Family Court of another State has and may exercise5 original and appellate jurisdiction with respect to State matters.

-- (5) Sub-section (1), (2), (3) or (4) does not- - (a) invest the Federal Court, the Family Court or a Supreme Court with; or - (b) confer on any such court- - 10 jurisdiction with respect to criminal matters.
+- (4) The State Family Court of another State has and may exercise original and appellate jurisdiction with respect to State matters. - (5) Subsection (1), (2), (3) or (4) does not- - (a) invest the Federal Court, the Family Court or a Supreme Court with; or - (b) confer on any such court, jurisdiction with respect to criminal proceedings.

-Transfer of proceedings.
+Transfer of proceedings